-If the project is selected for an EU grant under the European Solidarity Corps, a grant agreement is signed between the National or Executive Agency and the applicant.
-The applicant will receive the grant agreement, to be signed and returned to the National or Executive Agency; the National or Executive Agency is the last party to sign.
-When the grant is signed by both parties, the applicant becomes beneficiary of an EU grant and can start the project83.
+If a project is selected for an EU grant under the European Solidarity Corps, a grant agreement is signed between the National or Executive Agency and the applicant.
+The applicant will receive the grant agreement to be signed and returned to the National or Executive Agency; the National or Executive Agency is the last party to sign.
+When the grant is signed by both parties, the applicant becomes beneficiary of an EU grant and can start the project100.
 Depending on the type of Action, grant agreements may take the form of mono-beneficiary agreements, with the applicant being the single beneficiary, or multibeneficiary agreements, where all partner organisations become beneficiaries of the agreement.
 The multi-beneficiary agreement is signed by the coordinator which is the only contact point for the National or Executive Agency.
-However, all other organisations participating in a project (co-beneficiaries) sign a mandate to confer to the coordinator the responsibility of acting as main beneficiary.
-As a general rule, the mandates of each partner to the applicant should be provided at application stage.
-If these mandates are provided at a later stage, they must be made available at the latest by the time of the grant agreement signature.
+However, all other organisations participating in a project (co-beneficiaries) sign an accession form to confer to the coordinator the responsibility of acting as coordinator.
+The accession forms of each partner to the coordinator should be provided at application stage.
+If these accession forms are provided at a later stage, they must be made available at the latest by the time of the grant agreement signature.